MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-optimizer-timeout-performance.md

   You have a complex query that involves lots of joined tables (for example, eight or more tables are joined).
 - **Slow query**

-  The query may run slowly or slower than when you compare it to another SQL Server version or another system.
+  The query may run slowly or slower than it runs on another SQL Server version or system.
 - **Query plan shows StatementOptmEarlyAbortReason=Timeout**

   - The query plan shows `StatementOptmEarlyAbortReason="TimeOut"` in the XML query plan.